jiywww/edge-alfred-workflow/README.md

 Workspace indicators:
 - 📂 Active workspace currently in use
 - 👥 Shared workspace (if using Edge for Business)

+### Search Tabs

+1. Open Alfred
+2. Type `et` followed by your search query
+3. Press `↩` to switch to the selected tab
+4. Press `⌘` + `↩` to copy the tab's URL
+5. Press `⌥` + `↩` to close the tab

+Example searches:
+- `et github` - Find tabs with "github" in title or URL
+- `et youtube` - Find YouTube tabs
+- `et` - List all open tabs

+Tab indicators:
+- ⭐ Currently active tab
+- 📂 Tab belongs to a workspace
+- Profile and email shown for each tab

 ## Configuration (Optional)